EyuKaz/cinema/DOCUMENTATION.md

 ## 👨‍💻 Admin User Workflow

 ### 1. Admin Access
-- Admins log in using the same Replit authentication
+- Admins log in using the same authentication
 - System checks user role in database
 - Admin users gain access to `/admin` route
 - Admin-only API endpoints are protected by middleware